matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

 ### Reusing User Interactive Authentication sessions

 The security of this relies on User Interactive Authentication sessions only being used for the same request as they were initiated for.
-It is not believed that this is currently enforced.
+This security is not only a concern for the proposed SSO authentication type.
+It is not believed that this is currently enforced in implementations.

 ## Unstable prefix